-What type of schemes include a managed pension?The typical schemes are what are known as money purchase or defined contribution schemes where your pension depends on how much you (and your employer if relevant) pay in and how well it grows over time.
-Workplace pensions such as the group personal pension are the best known schemes that are linked to managed pension funds, but company pensions and stakeholder pensions can be too.
+Money purchase and defined contribution schemes are typical managed pensions.
+These are where your pension depends on how much you (and your employer if relevant) pay in and how well it grows over time.
+Workplace pensions such as the group personal pension are the best known schemes that link to managed pension funds, but company pensions and stakeholder pensions can be too.

-What is a managed pension fund?In a managed fund the money you and other savers pay into your pensions is grouped together and then your provider will invest that money in a few different types of investment.
+A managed pension fund groups together the money you and other savers pay into your pensions.
+Your provider will then invest that money in a few different types of investment.
 The fund managers make all the decisions so that you don’t have to, and that approach suits most people.
 By spreading your money out across these different investments your provider ensures that you are not relying solely on just one type of investment to grow your pension pot.

-What are default managed pensions?Choices, choices, so what do you do?
+Choices, choices, so what do you do?
 Recognising the huge selection of funds that are available to savers these days most employers select a managed pension as their recommended choice for the scheme members.
 It’s known as a ‘default fund’ and it’s a very popular choice if you can’t decide where to invest your pension contributions.
 The default managed fund is generally medium, or average risk and that outlook suits most people.

 Free pension information guide